TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 The Power System subsystem acts as the catalyst.
 This subsystem provides power to all other systems to allow them to perform their operations.
 It interfaces with all other project subsystems.

 - **Control System**
-The control system will have a voltage signal sent to it from the IGBT voltage-monitoring circuit on the PCB.
-The control system will have a voltage signal sent to it from the IGBT current-monitoring circuit on the PCB.
 The control system will have a voltage signal sent to it from the Pulse detection circuit on the PCB.
 The control system will have a voltage signal sent to it from the IGBT Temp circuit on the PCB.

+- **Safety and Protection**
+The Safety and Protection system will have a voltage signal sent to it from the IGBT voltage-monitoring circuit on the PCB.
+The Safety and Protection system will have a voltage signal sent to it from the IGBT current-monitoring circuit on the PCB.

 - **Microcontroller**
 The microcontroller(within the Control System) will send a digital PWM high or low signal to an IC that converts the PWM signals to Power signals to control the gates of the IGBT's located on the PCB in the Power System.
 Also, the Power System is supplying 5V DC power signal to the microcontroller.